Rick Fox (American football)

 Rick Fox is an American college football coach.
-He is the offensive coordinator for Centre College, a position he has held since 2021.
+He most recently served as the offensive coordinator for Centre College, a position he held from 2021 to 2025.
 He was formerly a head coach for the Drake Bulldogs football team.
 He was named the head coach in December 2013, and coached his first game in 2014.
 He resigned from Drake on December 10, 2018.